 - NEVER charge LiPo battery packs in series or parallel.
 Charging packs in series or parallel may result in improper charger cell recognition and an improper charging rate that may lead to overcharging, cell imbalance, cell damage, and fire. - ALWAYS inspect your LiPo batteries carefully before charging.
 Look for any loose leads or connectors, damaged wire insulation, damaged cell packaging, impact damage, fluid leaks, swelling (a sign of internal damage), cell deformity, missing labels, or any other damage or irregularity.
 If any of these conditions are observed, do not charge or use the battery pack.
 Follow the disposal instructions included with your battery to properly and safely dispose of the battery. - DO NOT store or charge LiPo batteries with or around other batteries or battery packs of any type, including other LiPos. - Store and transport your battery pack(s) in a cool dry place.
 DO NOT store in direct sunlight.
-DO NOT allow the storage temperature to exceed 140°F or 60°C, such as in the trunk of a car, or the cells may be damaged and create a fire risk. - DO NOT disassemble LiPo batteries or cells. - DO NOT attempt to build your own LiPo battery pack from loose cells.
+DO NOT allow the storage temperature to exceed 140°F or 60°C, such as in the trunk of a car, or the cells may be damaged and create a fire risk. - DO NOT disassemble LiPo batteries or cells. - DO NOT attempt to build your own LiPo battery pack from loose

-Charging and handling precautions for all battery types:
+Charging and handling precautions for all battery types

 - BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged.
-DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT attempt to charge batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - ALWAYS use a Traxxas iD charger to charge Traxxas iD batteries. - DO NOT let any exposed battery contacts or wires touch each other.
-This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, place the battery (all types of batteries) in a fire retardant/fire proof container and on a nonflammable surface such as concrete.
+DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT attempt to charge non-rechargeable batteries (explosion hazard), batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - ALWAYS use a Traxxas iD charger to charge Traxxas iD batteries.
+DO NOT use a non-Traxxas charger to charge Traxxas iD batteries.
+It is not recommended, but if you choose to use a non-Traxxas charger or battery, read and follow all of the manufacturer's warnings and instructions. - DO NOT let any exposed battery contacts or wires touch each other.
+This will cause the battery to short circuit and create the risk of fire.